Rainbow 6 Siege

 It’s been seven years in the works, but former professional gamer James “2GD” Harding’s creation finally launched its closed beta in February 2020.
 Diabotical is an Arena FPS game with a high skill ceiling inspired by ID Software’s Quake.
 Although it’s only just arrived in the hands of the beta key holders, it has the potential to make its mark on 2020.
 Perhaps not as a headline game, but definitely as a cult community title for die-hard esports fans.
 2GD has mentioned that the studio has set aside $250,000 towards esports competitions in 2020.
 With the game set to be free-to-play on the Epic Games Store it could easily take off.
 It’s gotten a lot of publicity already from established esports figures, many who originally got their break in the Arena FPS scene.

-Diabotical has been a labor of love, funded and supported by a segment of the esports community still keen to see the revival of a genre close to their hearts, following Quake Champions’ poor attempt to do so.
-Even in closed beta, Diabotical comes with custom lobbies, a map editor, extensive customizable settings for individuals weapons, and a development team in open communication with its player base.
+Diabotical has been a labor of love.
+Funded and supported by a segment of the esports community still keen to see the revival of a genre close to their hearts.
+Even in closed beta, Diabotical comes with custom lobbies, a map editor, and extensive customizable settings for each weapon.
+Did we mention it boasts a development team in open communication with its player base?
 Word of mouth will be Diabotical’s most powerful ally.
 The fact it doesn’t take itself too seriously makes it stand out for all the right reasons.
 It’s silly, but on purpose.
-Arena FPS was the bread and butter of esports back in the day, and the fast-paced action of Diabotical could be a refreshing change for fans growing tired of Battle Royales in 2020.
+Arena FPS was the bread and butter of esports back in the day.
+The fast-paced action of Diabotical could be a refreshing change for fans growing tired of Battle Royales in 2020.
 Keep an eye out for this one.

-Much like Apex Legends, Dota Underlords’ chance for esports glory felt like it had been completely overlooked by its developer.
+Much like Apex, Dota Underlords’ chance felt like it had been completely overlooked by its developer.
 At launch in June 2019, the game averaged 76,338 players on Steam.
 Those numbers dwindled month after month to drop to a measly 9,500 by January 2020.
 Following the colossal failure of their digital card game Artifact in 2019, Valve were clearly not ready to accept another flop.
 As a result they have invested into saving Dota Underlords from falling into the abyss.

-In February 2020, Dota Underlords left early access and a big update has seen numbers and interest rise for the first time since its release.
-As part of the launch of Season 1, Valve teamed up with high profile Dota 2 personalities and players such as SirActionSlacks, Sheever and AdmiralBulldog for a celebratory stream, drawing more attention to the fact the game has been reborn.
-It was an unusual move for Valve who often just let their games market themselves, but Underlords is on the rise thanks to this huge push.
-Realistically, esports-wise, Dota Underlords has been quasi non-existent so far ($23,997 total prize money), but the potential is clearly there.
-With an enticing progression system now in place to retain players, plus highly welcomed innovations and balance changes improving its long-term viability as an esport, Underlords could be the sleeper hit of 2020.
+In February 2020, Dota Underlords left early access.
+A big update has seen numbers and interest rise for the first time since its release.
+As part of the launch of Season 1, Valve teamed up with high profile Dota 2 personalities and players such as SirActionSlacks, Sheever and AdmiralBulldog for a celebratory stream.
+This drew more attention to the fact the game has been reborn.
+It was an unusual move for Valve who often just let their games market themselves, but Underlords is on the rise.
+Realistically, esports-wise, Dota Underlords has been quasi non-existent so far ($23,997 total prize money).
+However, the potential is clearly there.
+With an enticing progression system now in place to retain players, Underlords could be the sleeper hit of 2020.
 However, Valve will need to strike while the iron is hot to keep the fire burning.
 Otherwise… it will be Artifact all over again.